 Auto Insurance Basics - Auto Insurance 101 Explained

 Understanding insurance can often be like trying to learn a foreign language.
 Many find it confusing and intimidating.
 Fortunately, there’s help.
-Here is a quick reference designed to help you understand some of the most common kinds of coverage’s.
-The reference was put together by Insurance Brokers Group
+Here is a quick reference designed to help you understand some of the most common kinds of coverage.
+Insurance Brokers put together the reference guide.

 Liability covers bodily injury and property damage (BI/PD).
 This covers your legal liability, up to the dollar limits you select, for damages caused to others in a covered vehicle accident.
 In most states today, liability insurance is mandatory.